LordRusk/gocaudices/readme.md

 # An extremely simple dwmblocks alternative
-Gocaudices is a dwmblocks alternative written in GO.
+Gocaudices is a dwmblocks alternative written in GO in less than 100 SLOC using [xgb](https://github.com/BurntSushi/xgb).

 ## Why?
 Dwmblocks in incredibly poorly written, it gets the job done, but not very well.
 I wrote this alternative to be simple, fast, and elegant.